 I finished out my October flash fiction challenge.
 Overall, I felt like it was a success.
 Upon reflection, it helped me establish a few helpful patterns of thought and behavior.
 I learned to stop shooting down my own ideas and to follow them down their little paths instead.
 I got better at thinking through plot points and being a bit more agile instead of throwing up my hands and self-flagellating.

-I’ve been using the technique of “meditating productively” (from Deep Work) — while I’m doing something that occupies me physically (dishes, vacuuming, walking, etc.), I’ve been deliberately focusing my attention on figuring out plot for whichever piece I’m working on.
+I’ve been using the technique of “meditating productively” (from Deep Work by Cal Newport) — while I’m doing something that occupies me physically (dishes, vacuuming, walking, etc.), I’ve been deliberately focusing my attention on figuring out plot for whichever piece I’m working on.
 I mostly use this technique in the shower now.
 And by the end of the month, I didn’t have to redirect my attention nearly as much.
 I would just get in the shower, and my brain would think “Oh, I guess it’s time to spitball ideas about where this story is going,” and away we would go.
 This means that I have many podcasts that are still unlistened to, but a bunch of pieces of fiction that I think have potential.
 I’m more than happy with that trade off.

 The other major writing event was the kick-off of NaNoWriMo, of course.